Health and Wellness

 - Learn about your rights and reporting options.

 - Discuss making a report to the University through Community Standards and Student Conduct.
-SARIS will work with you through this process.
+The advocate is available to help support you through this process if you wish.

 - Discuss making a report to the police.
-If you want to move forward, SARIS will help you make a report.
+If you want to move forward, the advocate can help you with this process.

 - Discuss how you can take care of yourself & heal through counseling options, stress reduction techniques, support groups and/or other resources.